4th Foreign Infantry Regiment

 A sandstorm seen from the 4e REI’s camp in Marrakech, 1920s.

-Three months later, an element of military engineering appeared within the 4e REI – Company of Sappers-Pioneers (CSP), activated on August 24, 1926.
-Administratively assigned to the CHR, the pioneers were mostly occupied with road construction, such as the road from Marrakech to Ouarzazate, going through the Tizi n’Tichka pass.
-An extraordinary work 138 miles (220 km) long.
+On August 24, 1926, an element of military engineering appeared within the 4e REI: the Company of Sappers-Pioneers (CSP).
+The sappers-pioneers were occupied mostly with building roads, like that from Marrakech to Ouarzazate, through the Tizi n’Tichka pass.
+It was an extraordinary work nearly 140 miles (220 km) long.

 The year 1932 marked the resumption of the French offensive.
-Therefore, apart from infantry, cavalry and engineers, a new army component completed the regiment: Marching Battery, an artillery unit formed on May 16, 1932.
-The Battery was equipped with four French 75 mm field guns M1897, transported on trucks of a transport company (CAT).
-Late in 1932, the battery would be stationed in Ouarzazate.
+Therefore, apart from infantry, cavalry, and engineers, a new army component completed the regiment: the Provisional Battery, an artillery unit formed on May 15, 1932.
+Stationed in Ouarzazate, the Battery was equipped with four French 75 mm field guns, M1897, transported by trucks.

-In the meantime, on April 15, 1933, the Mounted Company of the 4e REI was partly motorized and became the Compagnie Montée Automobile (CMA/4), commanded by the famous Captain Gaultier.
-The unit would participate in early 1934 in the Anti-Atlas campaign in the extreme south of Morocco.
+In the meantime, on April 15, 1933, the Mounted Company 4e REI was partly motorized and became the Automobile Mounted Company (CMA/4), commanded by Captain Gaultier, the future head of the Legion.
+In the extreme south of Morocco in early 1934, the unit participated in the Anti-Atlas campaign alongside other Foreign Legion motorized units.
 This campaign saw the first fully motorized operation of the French Army, led by Colonel Trinquet.
-Four motorized units of the Legion took part in, supported by the CSP and the Battery of the 4e REI.
-In March 1934, the remarkable operation would successfully conclude the twenty-seven years of France’s pacification of Morocco, in which the Foreign Legion had participated since the very beginning…
+The 4e REI’s CSP and Battery supported it.
+The remarkable and rapid operation successfully concluded, in March, the 27 years of France’s pacification of Morocco, in which the Foreign Legion had participated since the very beginning.

 Morocco - 1926-1934 - 4th Foreign Regiment - 4e REI - 4 REI - operations - map

-The official stamp of the (1st) Mounted Company, 4e REI in 1927, then based at Kerrando, north-east of Djebel Sagho.
-In 1933, the company became motorized and was redesignated Automobile Mounted (CMA).
+The official rubber stamp of the (1st) Mounted Company 4e REI, in 1927.
+That year, the company was posted at Kerrando, north-east of the Djebel Sagho.
+In 1933, it became the Automobile Mounted Company (CMA).

-Sappers-Pioneers - Compagnie de sapeurs pionniers - CSP - 4e REI - 4 REI - Foreign Legion - Morocco - fanion
+Company of Sappers-Pioneers - CSP - 4e REI - 4 REI - Foreign Legion - Morocco - fanion

-The fanion of the CSP/4, with a painting by Eugène Lelièpvre, official French Army war artist.
+The fanion of the CSP/4, with a painting of a sapper-pioneer by Eugène Lelièpvre, official French Army war artist.

-Marching Battery, 4e REI at the Djebel Sagho in 1933.
+Provisional Battery 4e REI in the Djebel Sagho, in 1933.

-Certificat de bonne conduite - 4e REI - 4 REI - Foreign Legion - Morocco - 1930
+Certificat de bonne conduite - Honorable discharge certificate - 4e REI - 4 REI - Foreign Legion - Morocco - 1930

-Certificat de bonne conduite (Honorable discharge certificate) for a 4e REI legionnaire, issued in 1930 by Colonel Mathieu, the then commanding officer.
-The document was published with the kind permission of Krzysztof Schramm, historian of the A.A.A.L.E. en Pologne and the author of Niczego nie żałuję.
+Certificat de bonne conduite (Honorable discharge certificate) for a 4e REI legionnaire, issued in 1930 by Colonel Mathieu, then-commanding officer.
+Collection of Krzysztof Schramm.

-In the south, the CMA split into two parts to build the posts of Foum El Hassan (their garrison) and that one of Tindouf, located in western Algeria, near the border with Mauritania.
-A rotated detachment of the company would be still present there (until 1940) to maintain order in the area and to set out far away for Mauritania, as far as Fort Trinquet.
-It was a very exceptional mission among the Foreign Legion units based in Africa back then.
+In the south, the CMA/4 split into two parts.
+One built the post of Foum El Hassan (its new garrison), while the other helped build the post of Tindouf, located in the westernmost tip of Algeria near the border with Mauritania.
+A detachment of the company still rotated there (until 1940) to maintain order in the region and carry out patrols as far as Fort Trinquet in neighboring Mauritania in French West Africa.
+A very unique mission for a Legion unit at the time.

 • 1st Battalion: Marrakech